corstian/digital-garden/_blog/2025/Analytics and telemetry in context of the GDPR.md

 - Erasure or destruction

 ## Principles
-The processing of personal data ought to be based on the three principles of "lawfulness, "
+The processing of personal data ought to be based on the three principles of "lawfulness, fairness and transparency".

+Data should only be